Enprogames/Python-Clock/README.md

         - `python -m pip install -r requirements.txt`
     5. Setup pre-commit hooks (optional if not contributing to project).
 This stops you from committing files which are improperly formatted.
         - `python -m pre_commit install`
+    6. Make sure tkinter is installed, as this is the GUI library used.
+On linux, run `sudo apt-get install python3-tk`.

+## Usage
+1. Run the `main.pyw` file from the root of the project.
+    1. On linux: `src/main.pyw`
+    2. On windows: 'python3 src/main.pyw`

 ## Creating Custom Schedules